microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/Overview.md

 ### `}` and `>` are Now Invalid JSX Text Characters

 The JSX Specification forbids the use of the `}` and `>` characters in text positions.
-TypeScript and Babel have both decided to enforce this rule to be more comformant.
+TypeScript and Babel have both decided to enforce this rule to be more conformant.
 The new way to insert these characters is to use an HTML escape code (e.g. `<span> 2 &gt 1 </div>`) or insert an expression with a string literal (e.g. `<span> 2 {">"} 1 </div>`).

 Luckily, thanks to the [pull request](https://github.com/microsoft/TypeScript/pull/36636) enforcing this from [Brad Zacher](https://github.com/bradzacher), you'll get an error message along the lines of